Murder of Giulia Cecchettin: Trial

 On 23 September 2024, the summary judgment trial of Filippo Turetta, accused of voluntary homicide, aggravated by malice aforethought, cruelty, brutality, stalking and improper disposal of a body, began in the Court of Venice, with the premise made by the prosecutor Bruno Cherchi that, "The trial is held to sanction personal responsibilities, it should not judge femicide or social phenomena.
-I hope that the media hype did not influence the defendant's choice not to appear at the first hearing"'.
-The Cecchettin family, represented by the attorney of Giulia's sister (Elena), has in fact joined the lawsuit, in addition to the municipalities of Vigonovo, where Giulia Cecchettin lived, and Fossò, where the murder took place.
-The jury of the court has rejected the request by five women's defense associations to join the lawsuit.
+I hope that the media hype did not influence the defendant's choice not to appear at the first hearing."'
+The Cecchettin family, represented by the attorney of Giulia's sister (Elena), joined the lawsuit, in addition to the municipalities of Vigonovo, where Giulia Cecchettin lived, and Fossò, where the murder took place.
+The jury of the court rejected the request by five women's defense associations to join the lawsuit.
 It was planned that the trial will take place in five hearings, that Turetta will be questioned on 25 and 28 October, waiving the possibility of cross-examination of evidence, and that the sentence will be issued on 3 December, after the discussion scheduled for 25 and 26 November.

 During the first hearing, Turetta remained in the prison in Verona, and his parents were absent.
 The defendant had in fact asked to waive the first appearance, but asking to be questioned: "He is ready to take responsibility in front of the court, the community and the injured parties", according to his defense attorney Giovanni Caruso.
-The victim's father, Gino Cecchettin, was present in the courtroom, but he preferred to leave his children, Elena and Davide at home and he declared to the press: "I don't want revenge, I have nothing to say to Filippo, I can say that the trial doesn't interest me, for me it all ended on November 11th of a year ago".
+The victim's father, Gino Cecchettin, was present in the courtroom, but he preferred to leave his children, Elena and Davide at home and he declared to the press: "I don't want revenge, I have nothing to say to Filippo, I can say that the trial doesn't interest me, for me it all ended on November 11th of a year ago."

-As expected, Turetta was questioned during the hearing on 25 October, presenting a 40-page memorial in which he reconstructed what he had done, this inducing the court to cancel the hearing on 28 October, considering the questioning exhausted.
+As expected, Turetta was questioned during the hearing on 25 October, presenting a 40-page memorial in which he reconstructed what he had done, thus inducing the court to cancel the hearing on 28 October, as the questioning had been exhausted.

 During the hearing on 25 November 2024 (the International Day for the Elimination of Violence against Women) the public prosecutor asked for life imprisonment for Turetta.
 Turetta was sentenced to life imprisonment on 3 December 2024, and the trial was closed at first instance.
 The aggravating circumstances of premeditation, kidnapping, and concealed corpse were acknowledged, while stalking and cruelty were rejected.